Some highlights of the trip:

 Flights in and out of Kirkenes airport, insurance, cancellation insurance, beverages, meals that are not specified in itinerary, phone and internet charges, personal items.

-Kirkenes airport, Tokyo.
+Kirkenes airport.
 The tour starts and ends here.

 A wide range of subjects will be available to us, from landscapes to mammals and birds.
 Therefore it is good to bring everything from wide-angle to telephoto lenses.
 For some of the species we will photograph during the tour we will be able to get really close.
 This makes wide-angle zooms a perfect lens even for wildlife.
 Lenses from 70-200 mm up to 500 mm are excellent for the wildlife that we will encounter.
 To increase focal length you can use a teleconverter.

 Snow fall are likely during the tour so bring some protections for your cameras and lenses.
 If you have two camera bodies, bring both in order not to have to change lenses as much.
-Tripods will be useful in many situations, especially at the Crane feeding stations and while shooting landscapes.
+Tripods will be useful in many situations, both while photographing birds but especially while shooting landscapes.

 The temperature in the parts of Norway in March can vary from some degrees above freezing to well below (approx +5 – -20 degrees Celsius).
 You need proper winter clothing and winter boots.